KyleBanks/RESTCache/README.md

 The majority of commands, unless otherwise indicated, have a 'Multi' mode which allows either a single key and/or value to be passed, or an Array of keys and/or values in order to batch requests.

-In addition, all commands return JSON arrays (with the exception of STATS, which returns a JSON Object), regardless of the number of keys and/or values passed.
-For instance, a GET request on a single key will return an Array of length 1.
+#### JSON Responses

+All commands return valid JSON responses, with two root elements: *errors* and *response*

+- *errors* contains an Array of String error messages, or an empty Array in the case of no errors.
+- *response* contains an Array of responses specific to the particular command being executed.
+The *response* value is always an Array, even if the command returns only one response, with the exception of [STATS] (#stats) which returns a JSON object.

+If you are using the Node.js client library included with RESTCache, the callback will have the error and response values split for you, as seen in the [examples] (#examples) below.

 #### Quick Links: